 1. INFLUENCER CAMPAIGNS

 With Influencer Campaigns, you upload a brief to which influencers submit premium content.
-You approve your favourites, and only pay for the content you love.
+This enables you to review content upfront, and choose which posts you'd like to approve and purchase.

 Once approved, the influencer publishes the content to their socials, generating authentic reach and engagement for your brand.